AA Slogans: 10 Sayings That Support Your Recovery Journey

 Men’s Mental Health Quotes: 25 Inspiring Messages to Live By

-June is Men’s Mental Health Awareness Month,1 a time to uplift and validate the emotional lives of men.
+June is Men’s Mental Health Awareness Month, a time to uplift and validate the emotional lives of men.
 These 25 mental health quotes spotlight the power of vulnerability, healing, and self-love while also highlighting important mental health challenges that many men face.

 As a therapist who works primarily with men, I’ve learned this: most guys aren’t taught how to name what they feel, so instead they manage it quietly.
 Their mental well-being suffers from it.
 These quotes aren’t just feel-good messages.
 They’re reminders from real men with real stories that your mental health matters and it being honest about it doesn’t make you soft— it makes you strong.

-Mental health quote image featuring Ernest Hemingway's words: “We are all broken.
-That’s how the light gets in.”
+Mental health quote image featuring Ernest Hemingway sharing that We are all broken.
+That is how the light gets in.
 The background shows a blue-toned silhouette of a man with illuminated veins and a glowing heart, symbolizing emotional healing and vulnerability.
 Light beams radiate from the heart outward.
-Image from Recovery.com, designed for Men’s Mental Health Awareness.
+Image from Recovery.com, designed for Mental Health Awareness for Men.

 25 Quotes to Inspire and Live By